The Fitbit Ionic is a good wearable, but it’s not the great smartwatch some had expected it to be.

 Read our full Fitbit Blaze review

-Samsung has a lot of experience making smartwatches now and the Gear S3 is arguably its best device yet.
-We gave it four stars when we first reviewed it citing an intuitive interface and great activity tracking features as the key highlights.
+Samsung has a lot of experience making smartwatches now and the Samsung Galaxy Watch is arguably its best device yet.
+We gave it four stars when we reviewed it citing a great design, long battery life and strong software as the key highlights.

 There are some issues such as a lack of apps - something the Ionic suffers from too - but that's something that's improving all of the time.